Legislation and by-laws

 City of Hobart by-laws review - 2017

-The City of Hobart recently undertook a review of five of its six by-laws, which are due to expire between August and October 2018.
+The City of Hobart recently undertook a review of five of its six by-laws, which were due to expire between July and August 2018.

 As part of this review, the Council resolved to undertake public consultation regarding the content of the following draft by-laws - Public Spaces; Infrastructure; Parking; Environmental Health and Waste Management.